AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-2_Ad-Tech-Tax.md

 <h2>Ad targeting: bullseye or bullshit?</h2>
 All these precision-targeted, big-data-driven ads have sales soaring, right?
 Wrong.

 Online advertising efficiency is in a nosedive.
-This <a href="https://kalkis-research.com/clickbait-and-traffic-laundering-how-ad-tech-is-destroying-the-web">Kalkis Research</a> chart shows the plunging ratio of revenue dollars to dollars spent on digital marketing:
+This <a href="https://kalkis-research.com/clickbait-and-traffic-laundering-how-ad-tech-is-destroying-the-web">Kalkis Research</a> chart shows a plunging ratio of dollars of revenue dollars to dollars spent on digital marketing:

 <p><img src="https://kalkis-research.com/imagecache/8ebb0582bdbaa85c4dc2fcf662bfccde.png">
 <div><em>Dollars of revenue for every dollar spent on digital marketing, average for Amazon, Priceline, Booking.com, Expedia and eBay (source: SEC 10-K filings 2010 through 2015, <a href="https://kalkis-research.com/clickbait-and-traffic-laundering-how-ad-tech-is-destroying-the-web">Kalkis Research</a>)</em></div></p>

-When eBay tested ad tech by turning off search ads in half the U.S. cities, sales <a href="https://hbr.org/2015/10/the-online-ad-scams-every-marketer-should-watch-out-for">"stayed the same even as eBay’s advertising expenditure dropped."</a> When Procter & Gamble <a href="http://www.wsj.com/articles/p-g-to-scale-back-targeted-facebook-ads-1470760949">targeted Fabreze (an air freshener) ads</a> at pet owners and large-family households, sales stayed flat.
+When eBay tested ad tech by turning off search ads in half the U.S. cities, <a href="https://hbr.org/2015/10/the-online-ad-scams-every-marketer-should-watch-out-for">"sales stayed the same even as eBay’s advertising expenditure dropped."</a> When Procter & Gamble <a href="http://www.wsj.com/articles/p-g-to-scale-back-targeted-facebook-ads-1470760949">targeted Fabreze (an air freshener) ads</a> at pet owners and large-family households, sales remained flat.
 When, instead, they sent the ads to anyone over 18, sales rose.

 The only thing online advertising sells well is ad blockers, which Doc Searls calls <a href="http://blogs.harvard.edu/doc/2015/09/28/beyond-ad-blocking-the-biggest-boycott-in-human-history/">"the biggest boycott in history."</a>